Is it OK to Use a Roth IRA to Pay for College Expenses?

 - Fully fund your emergency savings account with enough money to cover 3-6 months of living expenses.

-- Save as much as you can in a 401(k) or 403(b) plan, IRAs, and health savings account (somewhere in the range of 10-20% of pay or more is ideal) to meet retirement goals.
+- Save as much as you can in a 401(k) or 403(b) plan, IRAs, and health savings account to meet retirement goals.
+Somewhere in the range of 10-20% of pay or more is ideal.

 - Protect your family and your wealth by maintaining life, health, disability, and liability insurance.

-The good news is that Roth IRAs provide parents with an opportunity to feel like they are making some progress saving for retirement in an account that can also be used to help pay for college.
+The good news is that Roth IRAs provide parents with an opportunity to feel like they are making some progress saving for retirement in an account that can also be used to help pay for college down the road.

 Like many financial decisions, there are some downsides to using a Roth IRA to help pay for college.
-Here are a few of the cons of this strategy:
+Here are a few:

-Roth IRAs are subject to income limitations.
-Roth IRAs have income limitations which make married couples filing joint returns ineligible to contribute directly to these accounts if they earn above $198,999 in 2018 (note: the backdoor Roth IRA is one way around these limits).
-Perhaps the biggest downside risk of using a Roth IRA to help pay for college is that you could delay the transition to retirement if you do not have a sufficient retirement nest egg available after any withdrawals to pay for college.
+- Roth IRAs are subject to income limitations.
+Roth IRAs have income limitations which make married couples filing joint returns ineligible to contribute directly to these accounts if they earn more than $198,999 in 2018.